Incontinence

 With stress urinary incontinence, the patient typically complains of involuntary urine leakage with exertion (e.g., sneezing, coughing, laughing, running, or lifting).
 This type of incontinence is also known as activity-associated incontinence.

 Stress incontinence is primarily caused by the inability of the sphincter muscle to sustain closure when the patient is performing activities that increase abdominal and bladder pressure, referred to as sphincter insufficiency.
-This, in turn, leads to a partially open urethra, which allows urine to escape (WOCN, 2016; Shah, 2019).
+This, in turn, leads to a partially open urethra, which allows urine to escape (WOCN, 2021).

 Weak pelvic floor muscles are a secondary contributor to stress urinary incontinence.
-In particular, the levator ani muscle (which lends support to the bladder from below) in females is susceptible to damage during childbirth, with around 5% to 10% of females with a first-time vaginal delivery found to have some degree of laceration of this muscle.
-The greatest risk of levator ani damage is among those who undergo forceps-assisted deliveries (Schuiling & Likis, 2017).
+In particular, the levator ani muscle (which lends support to the bladder from below) in females is susceptible to damage during childbirth.
+Lengthy and difficult childbirth can cause weakening of the pelvic muscles.
+Forceps deliveries increase the risk of damage to pelvic floor muscles (Rosenman, 2023).

 Stress urinary incontinence can have a debilitating impact on women’s lives and activities.
 Women with stress urinary incontinence are acutely aware that their control over urination has been greatly diminished, and a simple act such as walking across a room could result in urine leakage.

-Stress urinary incontinence is less common in males, affecting less than10% of men with urinary incontinence.
-Men most often experience stress urinary incontinence after surgery for prostate cancer or for an enlarged prostate.
+Stress urinary incontinence is less common in males, affecting less than 10% of men with urinary incontinence.
+Men most often experience stress urinary incontinence after surgery for prostate cancer or for an enlarged prostate (Mayo Clinic, 2023b).

 Mixed Urinary Incontinence

 Patients with mixed urinary incontinence have symptoms of both stress incontinence and urge incontinence.
-It combines bladder muscle dysfunction resulting in bladder over-activity with sphincter dysfunction resulting in urine leakage associated with urgency (WOCN, 2016).
+It combines bladder muscle dysfunction resulting in bladder overactivity with sphincter dysfunction resulting in urine leakage associated with urgency (WOCN, 2021).
 Usually, the symptoms of one type of incontinence (stress or urge) are more severe than the other.

 Mixed urinary incontinence is a common problem, and the majority of women with incontinence have mixed incontinence.
 It is usually more prevalent among older women.
 Mixed urinary incontinence is also found in men who have had their prostate gland removed or undergone surgery for an enlarged prostate.
-As with women, mixed urinary incontinence occurs in older men (Underwood, 2017).
+As with women, mixed urinary incontinence occurs in older men (Harris & Riggs, 2023).

 Functional Incontinence